Abstract Window Toolkit: History

 When Sun Microsystems first released Java in 1995, AWT widgets provided a thin level of abstraction over the underlying native user-interface.
 For example, creating an AWT check box would cause AWT directly to call the underlying native subroutine that created a check box.
-However, a check box on Microsoft Windows is not exactly the same as a check box on Mac OS or on the various types of Unix.
+However, the check box on Windows is not the same as the check box on macOS or on the various types of Unix.
 Some application developers prefer this model because it provides a high degree of fidelity to the underlying native windowing toolkit and seamless integration with native applications.
 In other words, a GUI program written using AWT looks like a native Microsoft Windows application when run on Windows, but the same program looks like a native Apple Macintosh application when run on a Mac, etc. However, some application developers dislike this model because they prefer their applications to look exactly the same on every platform.

 In J2SE 1.2, the Swing toolkit largely superseded the AWT's widgets.
 In addition to providing a richer set of UI widgets, Swing draws its own widgets (by using Java 2D to call into low-level subroutines in the local graphics subsystem) instead of relying on the operating system's high-level user interface module.
 Swing provides the option of using either the native platform's "look and feel" or a cross-platform look and feel (the "Java Look and Feel") that looks the same on all windowing systems.